NyKepler/CerCNsig/README.md

 cellularity/purity) the fitting solutions should be manually inspected.

 #### 5. [ichorCNA](https://github.com/NyKepler/CerCNsig/tree/main/Tools/ichorCNA) copy number analysis:
--    what is the limit detect tumor fraction in WGS data.
+-    What is the limit detect tumor fraction in WGS data.

 *ichorCNA* was originally designed for estimating circulating tumor DNA in the plasma using ultra-low-pass whole genome sequencing (0.1x